rastersoft/devedeng/README.md

 ## History of versions ##
 * version 0.1 beta 6 (2014-12-27)
-  * Fixed AVPROBE command line
+  * Fixed AVPROBE and FFPROBE command line

 * version 0.1 beta 5 (2014-12-27)
   * Added support for MPV as movie player